Trader’s Notebook

 Alternative #1:

-This alternative is a future possibility, after wave C is complete.
-Typically, a 4th-wave correction will have three subwaves — A, B and C — and then will be complete.
-Occasionally a subwave will take a compound form, containing two or three corrective patterns, each composed of three subwaves and connected to the prior pattern by a wave called an X wave.
-This would delay the start of the following 5th wave uptrend.
+Occasionally a subwave will take a compound form, containing two or three corrective patterns, each composed of three subwaves — waves A, B and C — and connected to the prior pattern by a wave called an X wave.
+This would mean that the 4th-wave upward correction is still underway and would delay the start of the following 5th wave downtrend.

 Alternative #2: